IkarosKappler/plotboilerplate/README.md

 ## Todos
+ * Use a sorted map in the line-point-distance demo.
  * The experimental WebGL support requires Color objects instead of color strings.
 Otherwise each color string will be parse on each roundtrip which is a nightmare for the performance.
  * The Color.parse(string) function does only recognize HEX, RGB and RGBA strings.
 HSL is still missing.
 Required?
  * Include Touchy.js as a package dependency.